 Existing methods for detecting and filtering unsafe training data typically rely on moderation classifiers.
-Online API tools, such as the Perspective API \footnote{\url{https://www.perspectiveapi.com/}} and OpenAI's Moderation API~\citep{markov2023holisticapproachundesiredcontent}, focus on certain predefined toxicity taxonomies, but struggle to generalize to nuanced and emerging unsafe artifacts beyond these predefined taxonomies \cite{weber2025digitalguardiansgpt4perspective}.
+Online API tools, such as the Perspective API \footnote{\url{https://www.perspectiveapi.com/}} and OpenAI's Moderation API~\citep{markov2023holisticapproachundesiredcontent}, focus on certain predefined toxicity taxonomies, struggling to generalize to nuanced and emerging unsafe artifacts beyond these predefined taxonomies \cite{weber2025digitalguardiansgpt4perspective}.
 Fine-tuned detection models, including Llama-Guard-3-8B~\citep{dubey2024llama3herdmodels} and Wildguard~\citep{han2024wildguardopenonestopmoderation}, require significant time and resources for additional data collection and training.